Chart Color Schemes

 Ocean Reef features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 85.9% of all households, including 45.1% couples with children, 31.8% couples without children, and 8.5% single parent families.
-Non-family households account for 14.1%, with lone person households at 12.4% and group households making up 1.8%.
-The median household size is 2.9 people, larger than the Greater Perth average of 2.7.
+Family households dominate at 85.9% of all households, comprising 45.1% couples with children, 31.8% couples without children, and 8.5% single parent families.
+Non-family households make up the remaining 14.1%, with lone person households at 12.4% and group households comprising 1.8% of the total.
+The median household size of 2.9 people is larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households